+The basic elements of a system virtualization environment are shown in Figure 2.
 The resources that make up the virtualization environment are typically provided by one or more host computer systems.
 A virtualization layer (typically firmware or software, but sometimes hardware) manages the lifecycle of a virtual computer system.

-The virtual computer system is composed of resources allocated or assigned to it from the host computer system.
+The virtual computer system is composed of virtual resources allocated or assigned to it from the host computer system.
 A virtual computer system may be active and running an operating system and applications with a full complement of virtual devices defined and allocated.

 The virtual computer system may also be inactive with no software running and only a subset of the virtual devices actually allocated.
 A key administrator responsibility in this environment is managing the operational lifecycle of these virtual systems.